 What happened next was nothing short of a gift.

 I got to work for Accenture almost immediately following that layoff.
-Not only that, but I was placed immediately on one of their biggest clients (which has since become one of our greatest use cases).
+Not only that, but I was placed immediately on one of their biggest clients (which has since become one of my greatest use cases).

 There were challenging days for sure, but the process just worked.